-By pressing the you can browse through the menu and select a desired action with the (escape) button.
+By pressing the state and select a desired action with the or return back using the select a desired action.

-All other buttons but the are context dependent and variable, but the accessible from nearly every window which helps to quick orientation.
+All other buttons but the are context dependent and variable, but the size is accessible from nearly every window which helps to quick orientation.